 Patrick McGovern, Birth SEP 1839 • County Cavan, Ireland, Death 03 NOV 1907 • Red Hook, Kings, New York, USA.
 Relation: maternal grandfather of wife of granduncle.
-I think I will go down this rabbit hole.
+I think I will go down this rabbit hole because it is Cavan, and we know Mary McKernan comes from there.